-- "New Construction" means any structure for which the "start of construction" commenced on or after the effective date of the initial floodplain management Ordinance and includes any subsequent improvements to such structure. - "New Manufactured Home Park or Subdivision" means a manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after the effective date of this ordinance or the effective date of the initial floodplain management ordinance and includes any subsequent improvements to such structure. - "North American Vertical Datum (NAVD)" means, as corrected in 1988, a vertical control used as a reference for establishing varying elevations within the floodplain.
+New Construction - any structure for which the "start of construction" commenced on or after the effective date of the initial floodplain management Ordinance and includes any subsequent improvements to such structure.

+New Manufactured Home Park or Subdivision - a manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after the effective date of this ordinance or the effective date of the initial floodplain management ordinance and includes any subsequent improvements to such structure.

+North American Vertical Datum (NAVD) - as corrected in 1988, a vertical control used as a reference for establishing varying elevations within the floodplain.

-"100-year Flood" see "Base Flood".
+100-year Flood - See "Base Flood".

-- "Person" includes any individual or group of individuals, corporation, partnership, association, or any other entity, including State and local governments and agencies. - "Reasonably Safe from Flooding" means base flood waters will not inundate the land or damage structures to be removed from the Special Flood Hazard Area and that any subsurface waters related to the base flood will not damage existing or proposed structures.
+Person - includes any individual or group of individuals, corporation, partnership, association, or any other entity, including State and local governments and agencies.

+Reasonably Safe from Flooding - base flood waters will not inundate the land or damage structures to be removed from the Special Flood Hazard Area and that any subsurface waters related to the base flood will not damage existing or proposed structures.

-"Recreational Vehicle" means a vehicle which is:
+Recreational Vehicle - a vehicle which is:

-- 1. Built on a single chassis; - 2.
-400 square feet or less when measured at the largest horizontal projection; - 3.
-Designed to be self-propelled or permanently towable by a light duty truck; - 4.
-Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use. - "Regulatory Floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height. - "Riverine" means relating to, formed by, or resembling a river (including tributaries), stream, brook, etc. - "Shaded X Zone" means the areas between the limits of the base flood and the 0.2-percent-annual-chance (or 500-year) flood. - "Special Flood Hazard Area" is the land in the floodplain within a community subject to a one percent or greater chance of flooding in any given year.
+- A. Built on a single chassis; - B. 400 square feet or less when measured at the largest horizontal projection; - C. Designed to be self-propelled or permanently towable by a light duty truck; - D. Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.

+Regulatory Floodway - the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.

+Riverine - relating to, formed by, or resembling a river (including tributaries), stream, brook, etc.

+Special Flood Hazard Area - is the land in the floodplain within a community subject to a one percent or greater chance of flooding in any given year.
 The area may be designated as Zone A on the FHBM.
-After detailed ratemaking has been completed in preparation for publication of the FIRM, Zone A usually is refined into Zones A, AO, AH, A1-30, AE or A99. - "Special Hazard Area" means an area having special flood, mudslide (i.e., mudflow) and/or flood-related erosion hazards, and shown on an FHBM or FIRM as Zone A, AO, A1-30, AE, A99, or AH.
+After detailed ratemaking has been completed in preparation for publication of the FIRM, Zone A usually is refined into Zones A, AO, AH, A1-30, AE or A99.

+Special Hazard Area - an area having special flood, mudslide (i.e., mudflow) and/or flood-related erosion hazards, and shown on an FHBM or FIRM as Zone A, AO, A1-30, AE, A99, or AH.